 Copyright: Lucy Kane

-As a journalist and travel writer, my byline has appeared in a wide variety of publications, among them The Guardian, i-paper, Independent, The Times, Sunday Times Style, The Daily and Sunday Telegraph, Financial Times, TIME magazine, National Geographic Traveller, Geographical, Resurgence and the Ecologist and countless others, both print and online.
+As a journalist, my byline has appeared in a wide variety of publications, among them The Guardian, i-paper, Independent, The Times, Sunday Times Style, The Daily and Sunday Telegraph, Financial Times, TIME magazine, National Geographic Traveller, Geographical, Resurgence and the Ecologist and countless others, both print and online.
+In 2019 I was named one of National Geographic’s Women of Impact.

 Following stints in Hong Kong, Provence and Tbilisi, I now live in South West London.